paulmillr/readdirp/README.md

 # readdir

-- reads given root recursively and returns list of files and directories with stats attached
+Reads given root recursively and returns list of files and directories with stats attached and has the following signature:

-## Signature

 ```javascript
 fs.readdir (options, callback1 [, callback2]);
 ```

-### options
+## options

 - **root**: path in which to start reading and recursing into subdirectories